ERIC RECORDS LOGO ERIC RECORDS Original Versions & The Highest Quality Sound

 Chart positions taken from Joel Whitburn's Record Research series of Billboard chart books.

-All content on this site © American Record Sales Inc.
+All content on this site © Eric Records Inc.

 "Eric" and the "Eric Records" logo are registered trademarks.